drocheam/optrace/docs/source/usage/convolve.rst

     psf = ot.presets.psf.airy(8)  # type GrayscaleImage
     img2 = ot.convolve(img, psf)  # type RGBImage

+This is only viable when the optical system treats all wavelengths the same, meaning no chromatic effect, including dispersion or wavelength-dependent absorption.

 **Grayscale Image and colored PSF**

-Spectral homogeneous image and colored PSF.
+This is the case for a spectral homogeneous image and colored PSF.
 The image is a |GrayscaleImage| indicating the human visible intensities.
 The PSF must be a |RenderImage|, so it includes all human visible colors.
 The PSF must be rendered for the desired source spectrum.